asr319/ScoutOS/README.md

 The stack now includes a React dashboard served from the `frontend` container.
 Visit `http://localhost:3000` after running Docker Compose to see live metrics update over WebSockets.

-For information on how to report security issues, see [SECURITY.md](SECURITY.md).
+For details on how to report vulnerabilities, see [SECURITY.md](SECURITY.md).
+Our workflow is to accept reports via email or GitHub's security advisories.
+The listed address is `security@example.com` as a placeholder—replace it with the real project contact.

 ## Setting up a self-hosted GitHub Actions runner